spilliams/terrascope/notes/demo_flow.md

 2. [ ] create a new root from nothing.
    1. [ ] prompts for root name, included scopes
    2. [ ] generates a folder in the roots directory with `main.tf` and `terraboots.hcl`
-3. [ ] create a root by importing one
-   1. [ ] prompts for module address (e.g. GitHub URL), and included scopes
-   2. [ ] infers module name from external source
-   3. [ ] checks for name collisions
-      1. [ ] resolves by offering to replace the current module
-      2. [ ] offers to replace or keep existing terraboots.hcl (if applicable)
-4. [x] Building a root.
+3. [x] Building a root.
 Generally this should print out one or more folder names at the end.
    1. [x] `terraboots root build foo` builds a root named "foo", for all scopes